NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/building_project.md

 This section describes building with **Visual Studio 2022** (including the Community Edition) It configures the build environment for Microsoft’s own make utility: **NMake** and uses the `CMakePresets.json` to read the configuration.

-- Open the root folder of the project.
+- in a CLI Open the root folder of the project.
 - In the root folder execute theses commands once:
   - `cmake --preset=windows-nmake-debug`
   - `cmake --preset=windows-nmake-release`
+*Results: This will create the dedicated output folders:*
+     - build-win-vs\debug
+     - build-win-vs\release
+     - **Make sure** to copy the ***glfw3.dll*** to these folder when not using a static library but a DLL!

+- Open VS 2022.
+And use the command  **File ➜ Open ➜ Folder**  option to open the project folder (create a **.vs** folder in the root)
+- At the top of Visual Studio, locate the Startup Item drop-down near the “Start” (▶️) button
+  - Select **glfw_sample_[].exe** this will set it as startup projects
 - In the build combo-box you should have the options
-  - "PRJ-build(Debug)
+  - PRJ-build(Debug)
-  - "PRJ-build(Releae)
+  - PRJ-build(Release)
-- Use the normal Visual Studio method to debug and runn the program
+- Use the normal Visual Studio method to debug and run the program
 - The output from Visual Studio can be found in the sub folder: **./build-win-vs**

 ### 1.1.2 Using Terminal (NMake)